mongodb/docs/source/includes/command/atlas-dataLakePipelines-runs-watch.rst

    * - -h, --help
      -
      - false
-     - help for list
+     - help for watch
-   * - --limit
-     - int
-     - false
-     - Number of items per results page, up to a maximum of 500.
-If you have more than 500 results, specify the --page option to change the results page.
-This value defaults to 100.
    * - -o, --output
      - string
      - false
      - Output format.
 Valid values are json, json-path, go-template, or go-template-file.
+To see the full output, use the -o json option.
-   * - --page
+   * - --pipeline
-     - int
+     - string
-     - false
+     - true
-     - Page number that specifies a page of results.
-This value defaults to 1.
+     - Name of the Data lake pipeline.
    * - --projectId
      - string
      - false